~ LASD Studio Research ~

 A foundational thesis exploring landscape architecture as a dynamic, adaptive system shaped by processes rather than static form.
 This work establishes the theoretical grounding for LASD Studio’s approach to landscape design.

-Designing Landscapes as Evolving Systems v2.0 (testing in progress)
+Designing Landscapes as Evolving Systems v2.0 (in development)

 An advanced framework introducing time-based ecological metrics, adaptive biotic feedback structures, and quantitative landscape intelligence models.